jwestfall69/openkey-cps1/README.md

 ![arduino ide settings](images/arduino_ide_settings.jpg)

+## CPS 1 Case
+openkey-cps1 will not fit in the CPS 1 case.
+As far as I know only Varith and Capcom World 2 came in a case.
+You can still use openkey-cps1 to desuicide the C board.
+Replace the battery then boot up the game with openkey-cps1 installed.
+Verify it runs as expected, then power off, remove openkey-cps1 and reinstall the board in the case.

 ## CPS 1.5 Case
-I only have 1 cps 1.5 game (punisher), so my ability to test openkey-cps1 fitting inside the case is limited.
-Its a tight fit height wise in my case, to the point where the pins that stick out of the C board are right at the point of touching the top of the case.
+Installing openkey-cps1 in a CPS 1.5 case is a tight fit height wise.
+The pins that stick out of the C board are at the point of touching the top of the case.
 Be sure all boards in the stack are fully seated and don't force the top cover on if its not fitting.

+I'm looking into other connector types to help it fit better.

 ## Reverting a modified C Board
 Its pretty common to find one of the required C boards as having been modified to disable using the programmable configuration.
 This forces them to use their default configuration.